JamesClonk/backman/README.md

 5. deploy the app
 6. enjoy!

+#### Using Cloud Foundry tasks

+backman also supports running as a one-off task inside Cloud Foundry.
+Simply push the app as normal, stop it, and then run it via `cf run-task` with `./backman -backup <service_name>` as task command.

 ## Configuration

 backman can be configured via JSON configuration, either with a file `config.json` in it's root directory, or by the environment variable `BACKMAN_CONFIG`.